Solutions to Homelessness in Canada

 • support the most vulnerable Canadians in maintaining safe, stable and affordable housing

-• and reduce chronic homelessness nationally by 50 percent by 2027-2028
+• reduce chronic homelessness nationally by 50% by March 2028

 The plan emphasizes Housing First approaches, homelessness prevention, and programming designed to meet the needs of different vulnerable populations.
 Those populations include youth, women and children fleeing violence, marginalized racial and ethnic groups and veterans.